-Furthermore, cancelling or value-destruction operations on value_dep_preserving values would not disrupt dependency ordering.
-As with the current C11 and C++11 standards, the implementation would be required to emit a memory-barrier instruction or compute an artificial dependency for such operations.
+Figure 18: List-Based-Stack Restricted Type-Based Designation, 1 of 2 would be required to emit a memory-barrier instruction or compute an artificial dependency for such operations.
 (Note however that use of cancelling or value-destruction operations on dependency chains has proven quite rare in practice.)